-A corset can create out-of-this-world curves and offer strong support for good posture and day-to-day activities.
+A corset can create curves and offer strong support for good posture.
 A stunningly sexy corset can be worn on the top of your clothing or undercover.
 An intimate environment calls for a corset in place of your clothing.

 Maybe it’s time to start channeling your inner Agnes Sorel with your own daring, vintage-inspired, breast-emphasizing corset!

 Are we emotionally affected by the clothing we wear?
 Does it reflect the inner workings of our mind, or is that taking things a little too far?
 Why does it matter what we wear?
 We know that people have been fashion conscious for thousands of years, so what has led us to the all-out obsession we have with fashion today?